 If you’re willing to travel a little outside of Malaga to Rincón de la Victoria, visiting the Parque Arqueológico del Mediterráneo, just a few minutes from the Cueva del Tesoro (treasure cave) is a must.

-As you can see, there are plenty of free things to do outside that don’t involve the beach!
+As you can see, there are plenty of free things to do outside that don’t involve the beaches in Malaga, Spain!

 Parque Arqueológico del Mediterráneo: Monday – Sunday, 10:00 AM – 7:00 PM